 How much does it cost?

-This event is free to attend, and will include accommodation, travel costs and meals (dinner from Sun 18 Aug to breakfast on Weds 21 Aug).
+This event is free to attend, and will include accommodation and meals.
 You will stay in undergraduate accommodation and have your meals in the same spaces as our own students, providing you with the chance to get a real taste of unviersity life here at Christ's.

 Timetable